swtwn/Portfolio/Readme.md

 __ROBLOX WORK PORTOFOLIO__

 **Intro**
 * Hello, I am swtwn, I am a scripter and I specialize in some programming languages.
-I have worked at numerous front-page games, ask me in dms.
+I have worked at numerous front-page games including riu, aut etc, ask me in dms.
 My timing is GMT + 7.

 **__SkillSet__**
 * I have been scripting on the ROBLOX platform for almost 4-7 years now.
 I can code in any style you prefer such as object-orienting programming (OOP), Module/Functions programming etc. I know both back-end and front-end scripting.
 I can code anything you want me to and in any style u want me to code it in.
 If you don't know anything about scripting, no worries, my scripting style is very easy to understand and very clean.
 I can work both as a team player or solo.